 Mindfulness can be particularly useful in improving our identification of risks, by making us more aware of the full range of potential risk sources.
 These include:

 Ourselves – we are often blind to the risks that we bring with us to our businesses and projects.
 Being self-aware will help us to identify those actions and attitudes that create uncertainty, as well as exposing risky biases and behaviours.
-Similarly mindfulness can help us find internally-generated risks that arise from within our own teams and organisations, as a result of policies and practices as well as ethos and culture.
+Similarly mindfulness can help us find internally generated risks that arise from within our own teams and organisations, as a result of policies and practices as well as ethos and culture.

 Others – it is important to be aware of the people we are working with, understanding their motivations and moods, ambitions and attitudes.
 Every business or project has a large number of different stakeholders who can either generate risk or help us to address it.
 We need to know who is in our stakeholder network and understand how they might affect what we are trying to achieve.